SparshInnovators/SparshInnovators/README.md

+# My Android App

 ## App Overview
-Thank you for your interest in using our Android app!
+Thank you for your interest in using my Android app!
 Unfortunately, the app is currently unavailable on the Google Play Store due to the requirement for a DUNS number, which is pending resolution.
 In the meantime, you can download and install the app directly using the APK provided below.

 ## How to Download and Install the APK